An Avocado Facial Mask for Better Skin

 You could follow with a good, non-comedogenic moisturizer like hyaluronic acid serum, but my skin has never felt the need for it.
-The mask is moisturizing enough.
+The avocado mask really is moisturizing enough on its own.

-I’d appreciate hearing about your results if you make up this avocado facial mask for yourself.
+I’d appreciate hearing about your results if you make up this avocado facial treatment for yourself.
 I really think it’s so much better than expensive commercial preparations.

 Some other natural skin treatments on Superfood Profiles you might like to try are this homemade papaya facial mask with alpha hydroxy acids and enzymes, these skin brightening amla mask recipes and this parsley facial treatment for dark spots and discolored skin.

 This article may contain affiliate links to products I recommend.
 As an Amazon Associate I earn from qualifying purchases.